Commands

 ssh Show SSH details

-stop Stop a Linux machine
+stop Stop OrbStack or a machine

 update Update OrbStack